kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 - **DOCKER_PUSH_REPOSITORY** is the Docker repository hostname.
 - **DOCKER_PUSH_DIRECTORY** - the Docker top-level directory, preceded by a slash (/).
 - **KYMA_PROJECT_DIR** is a directory path with Kyma sources to use for the installation.
-- `CLOUDSDK_CORE_PROJECT` - GCP project for all GCP resources used during execution (Service Account, IP Address, DNS Zone, image registry etc.)
+- **CLOUDSDK_CORE_PROJECT** is a Google Cloud Platform (GCP) project for all GCP resources used in it.
+For example, the resources include service account, an IP address, a DNS Zone, and an image registry.
 - **CLOUDSDK_COMPUTE_REGION** is a GCP compute region.
 - **CLOUDSDK_DNS_ZONE_NAME** is a GCP zone name which is different from the DNS name.
 - **GOOGLE_APPLICATION_CREDENTIALS** is the path to the GCP service account key file.